-- City of Rochester Monroe Avenue Parking Study: A draft report has been issued for Project Advisory Committee review.
+• City of Rochester Monroe Avenue Parking Study: The first three sections of the draft report have been issued for Project Advisory Committee review.
 The draft does not include any recommendations, which are currently being developed.
-A public outreach event is scheduled for the Park Avenue Festival. - Terry Rice asked if all involved agencies had received the draft report and noted that Monroe County staff will need an opportunity to review it.
-Zina responded that she will work with the project manager on this. - Rochester Comprehensive Access & Mobility Plan: No progress to report. - City of Rochester Zoning for Transportation Choice: The Request for Proposal (RFP) was released on both the City's website and the NYS Contract Reporter on July 5.
+A public outreach event is scheduled for the Park Avenue Festival.

+Terry Rice asked if all involved agencies had received the draft report and noted that Monroe County staff will need an opportunity to review it.
+Zina responded that she will work with the project manager on this.

+- Rochester Comprehensive Access & Mobility Plan: No progress to report. - City of Rochester Zoning for Transportation Choice: The Request for Proposal (RFP) was released on both the City's website and the NYS Contract Reporter on July 5.
 Proposals are due on August 5.